Online In Montana & In-person in missoula

 I want to assure you I track your child’s progress in therapy relative to the goals we set together.
 I observe their starting points, the challenges they are overcoming, and moments of empowerment I see that emerge as the work deepens.

 After each session, I will give you a summary.
-This may include information of how your child is progressing towards their goals, how you can better support them at home, their emotional age, and what they are currently working on.
+This may include information of how your child is progressing towards their goals, themes they are working with, how you can better support them at home, their emotional age, and what they are currently working on.

-Great question.
-Usually I will either have the parents check in during the last 10-min of each session while the child waits in the lobby, OR I will message the parents after a 50-min session, and have a parent session every 5th session.
+• Great question.
+Usually I will message the parents after a 50-min session, and have a parent session every 5th session or so.
 During these times I will support the parents by offering parenting strategies and skills that will help their child at home with what they are working on.
 I also can help the parent with any parenting tweaks that might help make family life at home more effective and harmonious.

-On average, a child is in therapy with me for about 15-16 sessions per issue.
+• On average, a child is in therapy with me for about 15-16 sessions per issue.
 If there are layers, or complicated issues, it may take more sessions.
 Additionally, if the child is younger it could take fewer sessions.
-If a child comes weekly, it will save you time and money, than if you spaced your sessions out.
+If a child comes weekly, or if you choose an intensive, it may save you time and money, than if you spaced your sessions out.

-Yes.
+• Yes.
 I love seeing parents of children I see!
-The only time I would not do this is if the child doesn't feel comfortable having their parent see the same therapist.
+The only times I would not do this is if the child doesn't feel comfortable having their parent see the same therapist.
 This generally happens when the child is older, 9+.
+I also wouldn’t see both parents individually.

 I am ADHD/autistic myself.